misbah144/Python-Data-Analytics-Master/README.md

 The shape file is loaded as a folder instead of an specific file.

 Now we will iterate over all our states, but there are some details.
-The shape file contains the state names without accent marks and uses the old name of Ciudad de México (it was named Distrito Federal).
+The shape file contains the state names.

 Before modifying the shape file `DataFrame` we 'clean' the state name so they can be matched.